OfficeDev/microsoft-teams-library-js/apps/typed-dependency-tester/README.md

 ### Running the Dependency Tester

 If you would like to use this tester locally, simply type `pnpm build` in your terminal.
-The tester will then proceed to install the workspace version of the TeamsJS.
+The tester will then proceed to install the workspace version of the TeamsJS library.

-If you would like to test against a specific version of Teams JS you will need to edit the `@microsoft/teams-js` version in the `package.json` file.
+If you would like to test against a specific version of TeamsJS you will need to edit the `@microsoft/teams-js` version in the `package.json` file.

 If a `TS2304` type error occurs during the build, then the tester has successfully detected a build failure in the `MicrosoftTeams.d.ts` file.
 Please investigate the generated typed file using the outputted build failure information.